aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/manipulate-position-size-and-designer-chart/_index.md

 1. [Chart.GetHeight()](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/shape/getheight/)
 1. [Chart.GetWidth()](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/shape/getwidth/)

-The following example explains the usage of the above APIs, it loads the existing workbook which contains a chart in its first worksheet.
-Then it re-sizes and re-positions the chart using Aspose.Cells.
+The following example explains the usage of the above APIs; it loads an existing workbook that contains a chart in its first worksheet, then resizes and repositions the chart using Aspose.Cells.

 ```cpp
 #include <iostream>